ROCm/HIP/docs/understand/programming_model.rst

 performance.
 A basic understanding of the underlying device architecture helps you make efficient use of HIP and general purpose graphics processing unit (GPGPU) programming in general.
-The following topics introduce you to the key concepts of GPU-based programming, and the HIP programming model.
+The following topics introduce you to the key concepts of GPU-based programming and the HIP programming model.

 Hardware differences: CPU vs GPU
 ================================